 If you’re a fan of bright, trendy, animated user interfaces, this iLX receiver won’t be a good pick for you.
 On the other hand, if you put reliability, usability, and durability first, you might want to give this device a closer look.
 It comes with all the necessary features (Bluetooth support, Auto, CarPlay) and offers great value for the price.

 Last but not least, I have the DSX receiver.
 With this gadget, Sony took a slightly different approach and decided to make it as compact as possible.
 Plus, DSX boasts above-average sound quality and dual Bluetooth compatibility.
 That means you can connect two phones at the same time.
 Features like EXTRABASS, a 10-band EQ (equalizer), and voice controls are even more reasons to consider it.

 This receiver works flawlessly with both (Android) Auto and (Apple) Car Play.
 The sad part is – Bluetooth connectivity leaves a lot to be desired.
 The interface tends to “act up” in the middle of the road, which can be quite frustrating.
 The device fully supports NFC and will instantly connect your phone.
 But, again, Bluetooth is spotty and acts strangely every now and then.
 That’s pretty much the only con in an otherwise excellent device, though.

 Don’t rush it, though: take your time, go over the list once again, and pay extra attention to the pros and cons.
-Our expert recommendations also deserve your attention, as they’ll help you make the right choice and purchase a receiver that will meet your needs.
-If you’ve got some knowledge to share with our readers, we encourage you to speak up in the comments section.
-We, in turn, will make sure to answer whatever questions you’ve got.
+If you’ve got some knowledge to share with our readers, I encourage you to speak up in the comments section.
+I, in turn, will make sure to answer whatever questions you’ve got.